treolabs/treopim/docs/en/user-guide/associated-products.md

 ### Single Record Actions

-The following single record actions are available for the associated product entities:
+The following single record actions are available for the associated product records:
 - View
 - Edit
 - Remove